 If you or a member of your family has been the victim of domestic abuse, that may factor into decisions regarding the custody of your children in New Jersey.
 Similarly, if you have been accused of domestic violence that may play a role in the terms of your child custody agreement.
 In either situation, knowing your legal rights is critical in reaching a fair and successful child custody agreement.

-At The Law Office of Del Sardo & Montanari, our family law attorneys have experience with complex child custody battles involving domestic violence.
-We take pride in serving clients from our local New Jersey communities including Clifton, Wayne, Paterson, Woodland Park, West Milford, Little Falls and the greater Passaic County region.
+At The Montanari Law Group, our family law attorneys have experience with complex child custody battles involving domestic violence.
+We take pride in serving clients from our local New Jersey communities including Clifton, Wayne, Paterson, Woodland Park, West Milford, Little Falls, and the greater Passaic County region.
 Allow our experience and knowledge of the New Jersey Family Court System to help you and your family with their child custody needs.

 Call our office today for a free and confidential consultation with a member of our family law legal team regarding your domestic violence and child custody needs and concerns.

 When domestic violence occurs in New Jersey family homes, victims may file for both temporary and final restraining orders.
 Temporary restraining orders are often granted with little or no evidence with the intention of providing immediate protection for the victims.
 As a consequence, temporary restraining orders are not heavily considered for child custody issues.

 However, final restraining orders will require a court hearing where a judge will determine whether the evidence at hand is sufficient to grant a Final Restraining Order (FRO).
 An issued FRO will often carry stipulations against the domestic violence offender including limited or prohibited contact between the offender and the victims, meaning things like a divorce’s child custody agreement or any kind of post-divorce child custody modification matter can be seriously impacted by the existence of a FRO.

 The Impact of Domestic Violence on Child Custody and Parenting Time in Passaic County, NJ